Sumit545/Procter-and-Gamble-Global-Innovation-Challenge-2020/README.md

 python oos.py

-Copy the host link ported at :5000
+Copy the host link ported at :5000 and run it on your browser